What Credit Score Do You Need for a Personal Loan?

 How to Check CIBIL Score?

 Checking your CIBIL score regularly is important to keep track of your credit health.
-This will help you make informed decisions and indicate you to take necessary steps to improve your credit score.
+This will help you make informed decisions and prompt you to take necessary steps to improve your credit score.
 You can also use your CIBIL score to compare different lenders and negotiate for lower interest rates on personal loans.

 • Visit the official website of CIBIL or other credit bureaus.